SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Click Next

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 2
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.2

 Review the information and Click Next

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 1
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.3

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 3
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.3

 How to Approve or Deny Script – SCCM PowerShell Script

-Once the hand is created and needs to approve by the approver, it’s essential to have an SCCM script approval process in place to make sure that there are no issues with the script.
+Once the hand is created and needs to be approved by the approver, it’s essential to have an SCCM script approval process in place to make sure that there are no issues with the script.

 To Approve the Script: